Danmasanii/portfolio/README.md

 ## I'm a Front End Developer, and a Technical writer!

-- 🌱 I’m currently leading GDSC, a community based tech club
+- 🌱 I current lead GDSC, a university based tech club
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love coding